 Extract homologous points from images¶

-The basic idea is to use this set of homologous points to estimate a residual transformation between the two images.
+The basic idea is to use this set of homologous points and estimate with them a residual transformation between the two images.

-There is a wide variety of keypoint detectors in the literature, and they allow for the detection and description of local features in images.
+There is a wide variety of keypoint detector in the literature.
+They allow to detect and describe local features in images.
 These algorithms provide for each interesting point a “feature description”.
 This descriptor has the property to be invariant to image translation, scaling, and rotation, partially invariant to illumination changes and robust to local geometric distortion. keypoints.
 Features extracted from the input images are then matched against each other.
 These correspondences are then used to create the homologous points.

 - the first is the full mode where keypoints are extracted from the full extent of both images (please note that in this mode large image file are not supported).

-- The second mode, called geobins, allows for the set-up of spatial binning so as to get fewer points spread across the entire image.
+- The second mode, called geobins, allows to set-up spatial binning so as to get fewer points spread across the entire image.
 In this mode, the corresponding spatial bin in the second image is estimated using geographical transform or sensor modeling, and is padded according to the user defined precision.

 Moreover, in both modes the application can filter matches whose co-localization in the first image exceed this precision.
-Finally, the elevation parameters allow to deal more precisely with sensor modelling in case of sensor geometry data.
-The outvector option allows for the creation of a vector file with segments corresponding to the localization error between the matches.
+Last, the elevation parameters allow to deal more precisely with sensor modelling in case of sensor geometry data.
+The outvector option allows to create a vector file with segments corresponding to the localization error between the matches.

 Finally, with the 2wgs84 option, you can match two sensor geometry images or a sensor geometry image with an ortho-rectified reference.
 In all cases, you get a list of ground control points spread all over your image.